Little Rock city board ousts 2 commissioners from panel that oversees public housing authority

 Since the departure of then-Executive Director Rodney Forte in late 2018, five different people have filled the position in permanent or temporary capacities.

 The latest is Ericka Benedicto, who initially took over in the wake of the 2021 firing of then-Executive Director Nadine Jarmon.
-Shortly before commissioners terminated her, Jarmon had accused them of misconduct in a statement to Mayor Frank Scott Jr. and HUD's local field office.
+Shortly before commissioners terminated her, Jarmon had accused them of misconduct in a statement to Scott and HUD's local field office.

+When defending Lindsey and Anthony on Tuesday, Smith said that Jarmon's allegations had resulted in the housing authority's independent auditor pausing the 2019 audit.

+Audits must be completed sequentially, Smith said.
+After the auditor's "pencils down" period had ended, commissioners were led to believe that the 2019 audit was on track to be completed, Smith said, referring to the minutes from a March housing authority board meeting.